luije87/documentation/csv.rst

 student_email_address               The email address of the student to be checked in registered                          Boolean - Mark this student as pre registered? checked_in                          Boolean - Mark this student as checked in at the event?
-\*identifiable_type                 Must be 'User'.
+\*identifiable_type                 Must be one of: Event or CareerFair (no space between words).
 Case sensitive.
 \*identifier                        If the identifiable_type is a User or contact, this is email.
 Otherwise it is the import_identifier
 =================================== ==================================================================